dybdeskarphet/filmer/README.md

 <img height="150" src="./assets/dino-with-title.png" alt="Girl in a jacket">
 </p>

 Filmer is an intuitive and feature-rich application for movie enthusiasts.
 Powered by The Movie Database (TMDB) API, it offers a seamless experience for exploring, tracking, and organizing your favorite movies.
-Whether you're looking to dive into a new film or keep track of your movie-watching journey, Filmer is the perfect companion for every cinema lover.
+Whether you're looking to dive into a new film or keep track of your movie-watching journey, Filmer is the perfect companion for every cinema lover

 ## Features